YueLin301/yuelin301.github.io/_posts/2023-04-07-English-Toolbox.md

 10. versus, vs or v.
     1. Against.
     2. What are the enefits of organic versus inorganic foods?
-11. vice versaT
+11. vice versa
-    1.  he other way round.
+    1. The other way round.
     2. My phone serves me, and not vice versa.

 ## Grammar